wp-plugins/flyzoo/readme.txt

 ####Live Support Chat####

-Meet your visitors, see where they came from and what page they are on: **live support chat** has proven itself essential to increase conversions and sales.
+Identify and chat with potential customers to increase sales: see where they came from and what page they are on: **live support chat** has proven itself essential to increase conversions and sales.

 The most important insights are available at a glance: